miguelmota/awesome-amazon-alexa/README.md

 # Alexa Skills Kit Resources

-This is a collection of resources and projects for the (Alexa Skills Kit (ASK))[https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit], mostly JavaScript/Node.js specific.
+This is a collection of resources and projects for the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), mostly JavaScript/Node.js specific.

 # NPM Modules